Food Waste Warriors

 This not-for-profit group gives fruit and preserves to charities, food banks, schools, community groups and families in need.

-Community Fruit Harvesting, which started in 2011, has grown to a network of volunteers with over 300 pickers, 70 preservers and 10 coordinators in Auckland alone.
-The concept has spread around the country to many other regions from Hamilton to Dunedin.
+Community Fruit Harvesting, which started in 2011, has a volunteer network with over 300 pickers, 70 preservers and 10 coordinators in Auckland alone.
+The concept has spread around the country to many other regions, with branches set up in places from Hamilton to Dunedin.

 In 2015 Community Fruit Harvesting distributed tens of thousands of kilograms of fruit and 7000 jars of produce to 145 different groups in Auckland, as well as sending hundreds of kilograms of citrus fruit to Christchurch.